 A version of this story originally appeared on the Strategist US.

 If you’re like us, you’ve probably wondered what famous people add to their carts.
-Not the JAR brooch and Louis XV chair, but the hand sanitizer and the electric toothbrush.
+Not the JAR brooch and Louis XV chair, but the stain remover pen and the tongue cleaner.
 We asked Marie-Louise Scio, the CEO and creative director of Pellicano Hotels, about the diary, headphones, and multi-tool she can’t live without.

 Growing up, my mother basically only wore her hair pulled back — she would do a chignon — and she always looked put together.
 I don’t think I look as put together as she did, but I always wear my hair up in a ponytail; I have since I was 6.
 And I go bananas if I don’t have an elastic band.
 The very, very thin ones are completely useless, and really thick ones aren’t good because they’re not elastic enough.
 Then there’s the medium-sized elastic ones, like these.
 When you put one on your wrist it won’t cut your circulation — another important point.
 I have long brown hair, so I wear black or brown hair ties to camouflage the band as much as possible.

 Sound is very important to me.
 I am a big music fan — I like electronic, classical, ’60s experimental, like Terry Riley.
 And I love rock.
 So I like good-quality audio.
 Master & Dynamic I think makes some of the best headphones.
 These are “noise-isolating,” so you just hear literally what is playing.
 I discovered them at the Edition Hotel in London, where I found some in my room.
 I didn’t know of Master & Dynamic then; I used to use Sennheiser headphones, but now I stick to these.
 Mine are blue and silver.
 They feel great; they’re heavy, but a lot of over-ear headphones are heavy.
 You put them on and you’re kind of in your zone.